MindscapeHQ/raygun4net/README.md

 Installation & Usage
 ====================

-Reference the "Mindscape.Raygun4Net.dll"
+Building from source requires the Nuget VS2012 extension.
+Nuget will fetch the dependencies automatically - you will need to enable this option if it isn't already (Tools -> Options -> Package Manager -> Allow Nuget to download missing packages during build).

-Nuget can fetch the dependencies automatically when building for the first time.
-You may need to turn this option on (Tools -> Options -> Package Manager -> Allow Nuget to download missing packages during build).
+In your project, add a reference to "Mindscape.Raygun4Net.dll"

 ### ASP.NET
 Add a section to configSections: